rclone/rclone/docs/content/crypt.md

 Before configuring the crypt remote, check the underlying remote is working.
 In this example the underlying remote is called `remote:path`.
 Anything inside `remote:path` will be encrypted and anything outside will not.
-In the case of an S3 based underlying remote (eg Amazon S3, B2, Swift) it is generally advisable to define a crypt remote in the underlying remote `s3:bucket`.
+In the case of an S3 based underlying remote (e.g. Amazon S3, B2, Swift) it is generally advisable to define a crypt remote in the underlying remote `s3:bucket`.
 If `s3:` alone is specified alongside file name encryption, rclone will encrypt the bucket name.